Skip to content

 Contact the payment provider quickly through official support.
 Save the invoice, receipt, transaction IDs, phone numbers, and messages.
 Ask what can be blocked, disputed, reversed, replaced, or monitored.
 Do not pay anyone promising guaranteed recovery.

-What if the invoice is for Norton, McAfee, Geek Squad, Microsoft, Apple, Amazon, or antivirus software?
+What if the invoice says Norton, McAfee, Geek Squad, Microsoft, Apple, Amazon, or antivirus software?

 Is a fake invoice the same as phishing?